teddywinston/teddywinston/README.md

-- 👋 Hi, I’m @teddywinston
+- 👋 Hi, I’m Maurice Maximillius.
+CEO and Founder Of Teddy Winston Brand.
 - 👀 I’m interested in building comoanies and scaling.
 - 🌱 I’m currently learning how coding.
 - 💞️ I’m looking to collaborate on how to scale my companies